Study Abroad Insurance: All You Need to Know Before You Go

 You may find out that a) comprehensive coverage is included in your program fees or available as an add-on (yay!), or b) you are responsible for obtaining adequate coverage.
 In the latter case, staff can also likely lay out the best options for your particular program.

 Alas, just because you’re covered in your home country doesn’t mean your benefits will carry over to other parts of the world.
 You’ll have to find out if your plan covers medical emergencies that happen overseas.
-This will take some digging, so don’t hesitate to call your insurance company.
-A company representative can explain your policy to you.
+This will take some digging, so don’t hesitate to call your insurance company, since a representative can explain your policy to you.

 Make sure to ask what limitations and exclusions there are in a specific country where you’ll be.
 Also find out how they handle pre-existing conditions, especially if you’ll be managing a chronic illness while traveling.